traefik/traefik/docs/content/providers/file.md

 ### TOML Templating

 !!! warning
-    TOML templating can only be used **if rules are defined in one or more separate files**.
-Templating will not work in the Traefik configuration file.
+    TOML templating only works along with dedicated configuration files.
+Templating does not work in the Traefik main configuration file.

 Traefik allows using TOML templating.
 Thus, it's possible to define easily lot of routers, services and TLS certificates as described in the file `template-rules.toml` :